 Conflicting claims

 Sometimes, multiple parties claim ownership or distribution rights without specifying shares or splits.
 When this happens, we flag conflicts in the Status column until the rights holders send us corrected data.
 In the meantime, the Dashboard summary for the asset will label the rights Under Review.
+Only rights holders can see the details of the conflict.

 Internal conflicts are between two subsidiaries of the same parent company.
 When this happens, we list the parent company’s claim as Active and conflicting claims as Internal Conflict.